drozzy/drozzy.github.com/_posts/2012-4-12-label-latex.markdown

 Longer version
 --------------

 To understand what is going on we must establish a few things.
-First, a label command when placed anywhere in the document will label the section of the document in which it is places.
+First, a label command when placed anywhere in the document will label the section of the document in which it is placed.
 So something like this:

     Section \ref{sec-one} is great!